mobileticket/bob-api/Samtrafiken-comments.md

 ## Ticket API

 4. <code>ticketUpdateRequest</code>, the text for startOfValidity seems to be copy-pasted from somewhere.
 There is in essence no manifest here.
-5. <code>PATCH /ticket/{ticketId}</code> says "..., issued by this server.".
-The word server should be replaced.
-This an API documentation.
 6. Somewhere there needs to be a description of which system/function that set suspension status, that later can be retrived from <code>GET /ticket/{ticketId}/suspendedStatus</code>

 ## Token API